Periyar: Later years

 In 1956, despite warnings from P. Kakkan, the President of the Tamil Nadu Congress Committee, Periyar organised a procession to the Marina to burn pictures of the Hindu God Rama.
 Periyar was subsequently arrested and confined to prison.

 The activities of Periyar continued when he went to Bangalore in 1958 to participate in the All India Official Language Conference.
 There he stressed the need to retain English as the Union Official Language instead of Hindi.
 Five years later, Periyar travelled to North India to advocate the eradication of the caste system.
 In his last meeting at Thiagaraya Nagar, Chennai on 19 December 1973, Periyar declared a call for action to gain social equality and a dignified way of life.
 On 24 December 1973, Periyar died at the age of 94.

-Principles and legacy
+Principles and views

 Periyar spent over fifty years giving speeches, propagating the realisation that everyone is an equal citizen and the differences on the basis of caste and creed were man-made to keep the innocent and ignorant as underdogs in the society.
 Although Periyar's speeches were targeted towards the illiterate and more mundane masses, scores of educated people were also swayed.
 Periyar viewed reasoning as a special tool.
 According to him, all were blessed with this tool, but very few used it.
 Thus Periyar used reasoning with respect to subjects of social interest in his presentations to his audiences.
 Communal differences in Tamil society were considered by many to be deep-rooted features until Periyar came to the scene.